KnowageLabs/Knowage-Documentation/chapter_4/import_export.rst

 .. figure:: media/image90.png

-    Export/Import of glossaries window
+    Export/Import glossaries window

 In the *Export* tab, the user is asked to select the glossaries to export and type a name that will be assigned to the zip file.
-The searching functionality can be used for the selection.
+The searching functionality can be used for the selection of the glossaries.
+Use the download icon to get the zip file.

-Afterwards, connecting as admin to a target tenant, the user selects the *Import* tab from the Export/Import main window.
+By connecting with admin privileges to a target tenant, the user selects the *Import* tab from the Export/Import main window.

 .. figure:: media/image91.png

-    Import of glossaries
+    Importing glossaries

 Arrows are used to indicate the glossaries to consider for the import.